Some lessons I’ve learned while working out….

 Here are a few lessons I’m learning, that cross over from physical to spiritual:

 1. When moving forward becomes painful, I want to give up.
 (Especially if we’re talking running.)
 But if I persevere through the pain, it goes away and then I feel better than I did before I started!
-And I’m more able to tackle that distance or that move or that weight again.
+And I’m more able to tackle that distance, or that move, or that weight again.

-2. Growth requires silencing — or at least ignoring — the old tapes in my head.
+2. Growth requires ignoring the old tapes in my head.
 Voices that have been there a long time say, “You’ve always failed at this; this time will be no different,” and “You look stupid when you do this.”
 Whether that’s feeling like a spaz (note: junior high word!) when I’m trying to do a new move, or being afraid people will think I’m weird when I talk about God, those old tapes need to be erased, and I need to put a new message in their place!
 “With God’s help, I can do new stuff — and get better at it!”

 3. This was new news to me: To make a muscle get stronger, you need to push it to the point of failure.
 When you’ve lifted a weight that you’re able to move at first, but then with repetition gets to a point where the muscle just plain gives out, that sends a message to your body: Hey, we need more strength here; send reinforcements!
 Likewise, don’t be surprised or discouraged when your faith “fails;” this is the point where God’s strength comes to build us up — IF you’ll I’ll lay down your my pride long enough to let Him!